 assert(byte_pos == 1, "text #index: byte offset of 'é' (byte 1, not char 1)");

-`??` evaluates the left side twice for complex expressions
+?? evaluates the left side exactly once

 Text indexing and slicing return different types

-`txt[i]` returns a `character` (a single Unicode scalar value). `txt[i..j]` returns `text` (a UTF-8 string).
+txt[i] returns a character (a single Unicode scalar value). txt[i..j] returns text (a UTF-8 string).
 These are different types.

 txt = "hello";